-My name is Natalie Philpott I am a newly appointed DEC scholar.
-I was born in the rural country town of Orange, I then moved to Boowora which is a little town with a population about 1500.
-I went to Boowora central school which is k-12.
-Having graduated there I then went to the University of Wollongong and studied a Bachelor of mathematics education.
+My name is Natalie Philpott, I am a newly appointed DEC scholar.
+I was born in the rural country town of Orange, I then moved to Boorowa which is a little town with a population about 1500.
+I went to Boorowa Central School which is K-12.
+Having graduated there, I then went to the University of Wollongong and studied a Bachelor of Mathematics Education.

 So far beginning teaching I've had really good experiences at the school I've taught at.
 All the staff are really willing to help and offer support and there's always someone around that you can ask.